BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 with 6k of RAM, you can still program nice and interesting RISC-V demos.
-The file contains some `CONFIGWORD` commands that need to be kept: the firmware generation tool uses them to store the hardware configuration in some predefine memory areas.
+The file contains some `CONFIGWORD` commands that need to be kept: the firmware generation tool uses them to store the hardware configuration in some predefined memory areas.

 We configure `FemtoRV/femtosoc.v` as follows (we keep unused options as commented-out lines):